MustGather: Source Control issues with Rational Team Concert

 Disable when reproduction is complete

-To disable you must replace TRACE and DEBUG with NONE and use the
+To disable you must replace TRACE and DEBUG with OFF and use the

 Reload Log Settings